YounesCheikh/Cliargs.NET/_posts/2022-03-22-regex-rule.md

 RegexRule.WithPattern(".*");
 ```

-If you are familiar with Regular Expressions on C#, you can specify the Regex Options
+If you are familiar with Regular Expressions on C#, you can specify the Regex Options.

 ```csharp
 // Default rule constructor